vish-mandalika/LabUI/README.md

 ```Python
 pip install -r requirements.txt
 ```
-4)Now if you run LUI.py, LUI should open up
+4) Now if you run LUI.py, LUI should open up

 ## Usage:
 1) Open the TwinCAT3 file, and launch it over the port
 2) Run LUI.py
-3) Enter email / subject
+3) Enter email / subject / notes (optional)
+4) Select path to store raw data
+5) Press one of the buttons to run that experiment
+6) Let the experimental setup transition to the corresponding configuration
+7) Raw data is stored to your chosen path

+## Improvements:
+*Currently, there is an issue with simultaneously displaying the live feed on the plot and running the progress bar.
+Some modification is required.